Photos: Protests In Response To The Death Of George Floyd Shake The Nation

 toggle caption

-A firecracker thrown by protesters explodes under police near the White House.
+A firecracker thrown by protesters explodes among police officers near the White House.

 Andrew Caballero-Reynolds/AFP via Getty Images